whitecr0wz/whitecr0wz.github.io/_posts/posts/2021-01-14-SLAE-Reverse.md

       mov esi, eax            ; Saves the value of eax for sockfd values later on.
 ```

+As explained on the previous post, we can see that the value of EAX is being saved on ESI, this will be from great help when referring to the socket syscall as a file
+descriptor.

 ##### Connect

 ###### Initiate a connection on a socket